Ibanez TS-9 Tube Screamer

 Yes, a Chinese made cheapo pedal… I recently (april 2013) had the opportunity to test a section of the Mooer Micro series line, and found them to be a little hit-and-miss.
 Some were good, others downright awful with a few real gems thrown in.
 The Black Secret is one of the good ‘uns (in my opinion).
 It is basically a circuit copy of a RAT, with an additional switch to select the Turbo RAT mode (LED clipping diodes, for a harder, louder sound).
 I use it on the ”vintage” setting with the gain around 1 o’clock and the Filter knob fairly high.
 It sounds really good as a medium/high gain (high gain for me, that is) dirt pedal, and is one of the Mooers I’d definitely recommend.

 The only thing I don’t like is the splatty compression that sometimes rears its head.
 It happens when I play hard on the lower strings with the bridge pickup engaged – it’s almost as if the whole pedal gets overwhelmed when the input signal gets too strong.
 It doesn’t seem to be the clipping diodes that goes ”splat” (it’s the same in the ”turbo” setting, which has LED clippers), but rather the op-amp itself.
-This is something I heard with the Mooer Ultra Drive as well, although in that pedal it was far worse.
-Anyway, it was annoying enough to me to make me retire the pedal.
+This seems to be a feature of the RAT as well, so I’m not arguing that the Mooer is worse.
+I just don’t like it, so the pedal stays in storage.

 Mooer Solo Distortion